Minority Interest on the Balance Sheet

 In 1983, Nebraska Furniture Mart in Omaha, Nebraska, was the most successful home furnishings store in the United States.
 Its gross annual sales exceeded $88.6 million and the company had no debt.
 After noticing how successful the furniture business was, fellow Omaha native Warren Buffett approached the owner, Rose Blumkin, and offered to buy the company from her.

 The next day, Buffett walked into the store and handed her a check.
 This made NFM a partially-owned subsidiary of Berkshire.
-Since subsidiaries are controlled by their parent company, accounting rules allow for them to be carried on the parent company's balance sheet.
-1 When Berkshire Hathaway bought its 90% stake in Nebraska Furniture Mart, it was able to add the assets and liabilities (again, there were none of the latter due to Blumkin's philosophy of living debt-free) of the furniture giant to its own balance sheet.
+Since subsidiaries are controlled by their parent companies, accounting rules allow for them to be carried on the parent company's balance sheet.
+1 When Berkshire Hathaway bought its 90-percent stake in Nebraska Furniture Mart, it was able to add the assets and liabilities of the furniture giant to its own balance sheet.

-This presented a problem.
+This accounting treatment presented a problem.
 Berkshire Hathaway could now consolidate Nebraska Furniture Mart's balance sheet with its own balance sheet, but, technically, it didn't own all of Nebraska Furniture Mart.
-Remember, Rose Blumkin sold 90% of her company.
-She kept the other 10%.
-That means that 10% of the current assets, inventory, property, plant, and equipment, and all the rest belonged to her.
+Remember, Rose Blumkin sold 90 percent of her company, but she still retained the other 10 percent.
+That means that 10 percent of the current assets, inventory, property, plant, and equipment, and other assets belonged to her.

-When looking at the minority interest section of the balance sheet, it is unlikely management will segregate the specific firms in which minority interest is held for you.
-For that, you will need to investigate the legal structure of the parent business, finding out exactly how much it owns of each subsidiary.
-You will sometimes encounter a situation where one publicly traded business controls an enormous portion of another publicly traded business, perhaps through the pink sheets.
-In these situations, it is actually possible to invest in the minority interest stake directly.
+When looking at the minority interest section of the balance sheet, it is unlikely management will offer detail on the specific firms in which minority interest is held.
+For that, you will need to investigate the legal structure of the parent business and find out exactly how much it owns of each subsidiary, then do some calculations to allocate the assets and liabilities based on ownership percentages.

 1.)
 A company can integrate the balance sheet of its subsidiary if it owns 80% or more.
 It can report earnings of the subsidiary if it owns 20% or more.